12 Interesting Facts About Neptune: What the Ancients Didn’t Know

 Almost liquid

-Gas planets do not have solid surfaces.
-Scientists believe that Neptune is an icy gaseous ball with a solid core (made of nickel iron and silicates), the pressure in which can reach 7 Mbar.
+Scientists believe that Neptune is an icy gaseous ball with a solid core (made of nickel iron and silicates), where the pressure can reach 7 Mbar.
 Below the upper layers of the atmosphere, gases condense and turn into a superheated liquid ocean with temperatures up to 200-5000 K. The total mass of this area can be 10-15 Earth masses.
 Very high-pressure Earth experiments show that Neptune’s upper mantle could very well be an ocean of liquid carbon.

 Raining diamonds